mavryk-network/flexmasa/src/doc/mini-net.md

     $ flexmasa mini  \
                --size 1 --number-of-boot 1 --base-port 4000 \
-               --octez-node /path/to/octez-repo/octez-node \
+               --mavkit-node /path/to/mavkit-repo/mavkit-node \
-               --octez-client /path/to/octez-repo/octez-client \
+               --mavkit-client /path/to/mavkit-repo/mavkit-client \
                --no-baking

 By typing `help` we see we can use the command `bake` to make new blocks: